bubdm/Xpandables.Net/README.md

         // AddXHttpRestClientHandler(httpClient) will add the IHttpRestClientHandler
         // implementation using the HttpClient with your configuration.
         // if you get errors with System.Text.Json, you can use IHttpRestClientHandler.SerializerOptions
-        // property to globally set the serializer options or use extension methods.
+        // property to globally set the serializer options or use extension methods in your code.

-        // custom code
+        // custom code...

         await builder.Build().RunAsync();
     }